As a parent, it's important to make sure your children get a great education.

 Pay attention

 • If your child has Special Educational Needs (SEN), it is even more important to be involved so you can understand what support your child is receiving at school and whether he or she is on target.
 You can speak to their class teacher or the SENCO if your school has one.
-You may hear terms that are unfamiliar and if this is the case, you can always speak to the school about what these mean.

 Reading